 2024

-We will be publishing the approval criteria (the conditions an awarding body needs to meet for their qualification to be authorised) for VCSEs by the end of the year.
+We published the approval criteria (the conditions an awarding body needs to meet for us to approval their qualifications) for the VCSEs.

 2025-2026